jgutierrezCSU/JobAddFinder/README.md

 After running script the first time user should choose no for the log in options, <br>
 doing this will load cookies from previous ranned script and load them to browser. <br>
 <br>
-Distance" input: allows the user to input a distance in kilometers,the code sets the distance to a default value of 8 km radius<br>
+Distance" input: allows the user to input a distance in kilometers,if none,the code sets the distance to a default value of 8 km radius<br>
 <br>
 Script prompts the user to enter a sort by category, and then sorts the end result based on the user's input<br>
 <br>